galaxy-genome-annotation/python-tripal/README.md

 ## History

+ - 3.1.1
+    - Minor release to fix broken package at pypi, no code change

  - 3.1
     - Add expression module to manage biomaterials and expression data (with tripal_expression module)
     - Add entity.get_bundles() and entity.publish() methods for Tripal 3